 POL LICY STATEMENT 1

 1. Definitions 1

 2. Introduction 1

 3. Ethos 2

 4. Aims 3

 5. Entitlement 4

-6. Implementation 4
+6. Implementation

-7. Child protection during emergencies 5
+7. Child protection during emergencies

-8. Review 6
+7. 8.
+Review

-PRO DCEDURES 1
+OCEDURES 1

-1. Roles and responsibilities 1
+1. Roles and responsibilities

 1.1 The role of the Governing Body

-1.2 The role of the Head teacher 3
+1.2 1.3 The role of the Head teacher

-1.3 The role of the Designated Safeguarding Lead (DSL)

-1.4 1.5 The designated teacher for cared for and previously cared for children The role of teachers
+1.4 The designated teacher for cared for and previously cared for children

+1.5 The role of teachers 7

 1.6 The role of ALL staff (including supply staff and volunteers)

-2. Supporting pupils at risk 8
+2. Supporting pupils at risk

-2.1 Children who may be particularly vulnerable and early help assessment 9
+2.1 Children who may be particularly vulnerable and early help assessment

 2.2 Children in need

-2.3 Children requiring mental health support
+2.3 2.4 Children requiring mental health support

-2.4 2.5 Pupils with SEN/Disabilities or physical health issues Elective Home Education (EHE)
+2.5 Elective Home Education (EHE)

-2.5 Children who are lesbian, gay, bisexual or gender questioning
+2.6 Children who are lesbian, gay, bisexual or gender questioning

 2.7 Contextual safeguarding

-2.8 Private fostering/kinship care 11
+2.8 Private fostering

-3. Recognising types of abuse and neglect and significant harm 11
+3. Recognising types of abuse and neglect and significant harm

 3.1 Abuse

-3.2 Physical abuse Emotional abuse
+3.2 3.3 Physical abuse Emotional abuse

-3.3 3.4 Sexual abuse
+3.4 Sexual abuse

 3.5 Neglect

-3.6 Specific safeguarding issues 12
+3.6 Specific safeguarding issues

 Child Sexual Exploitation (CSE)

-Sharing nude and/or semi-nude images and/or videos (formerly known as sexting) Serious violence
+Serious violence

 Child Criminal Exploitation (CCE) including county lines and modern slavery

 Mental health

-Domestic abuse - 'Honour based' abuse (HBA)
+'Honour based' abuse (HBA)

 Preventing radicalisation

 Children missing from home, care or education

-Homelessness Upskirting
+Upskirting 18

-Opskirking Other issues covered by Annex B - Keeping Children Safe in Education
+Other issues covered by Annex B - Keeping Children Safe in Education

 4. What school staff should do if they have concerns about a child

 5. Dealing with a report from a child 19

 6. Induction and training 21

-7. Communication
+7. Communication 22

 8. Record keeping 22

-9. Safeguarding concerns or allegations against adults working with children 23
+9. Safeguarding concerns or allegations against adults working with children 22

-9.1 Supply teachers and all contracted staff 27
+9.1 Supply teachers and all contracted staff

-9.2 Non-recent allegations 27 10.
-Concerns or allegations that do not meet the harm threshold (low-level concerns) .
-27 10.1 Responding to low-level concerns .
-28 11.
-Managing allegations against other pupils (child on child abuse) .
-28 11.1 11.2 11.3 Safeguarding concerns or allegations Harmful sexual behaviour Minimising the risk of child on child safeguarding concerns .
-30 11.4 11.5 Possible actions in response to a concern or allegation against a pupil Risk assessment 31 32 11.6 11.7 Unsubstantiated, unfounded, false or malicious reports Working with parents and carers 12.
-Whistleblowing .
-33 13.
-Supporting pupils with medical conditions .
-35 14.
-Alternative provision .
-35 15.
-Working with other agencies .
-35 16.
-Partnership with parents .
-35 17.
-Professional confidentiality and information sharing .
-36 18.
-Curriculum and staying safe .
-37 19.
-Supervision and support .
-38 20.
-Safe working practice .
-38 21.
-Online safety .
-39 21.1 21.2 Managing online filtering and monitoring Cyber crime 22.
-Complaints .
-40 23.
-Safer recruitment, selection, pre-employment vetting and ongoing vigilance .
-40 23.1 Childcare Act 2006/Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendments) Regulations 2018 40 24.
-Referral to the Disclosure and Barring Service (DBS) .
-41 25.
-Referral to Ofsted / Local Child Protection Agency .
-41 26.
-The use of school premises by other organisations .
-41 27.
-Safety and suitability of premises, environment and equipment .
-42 28.
-Summary .
-42 29.
-Monitoring and review .
-42
+9.2 Non-recent allegations 27

+10. Concerns or allegations that do not meet the harm threshold (low-level concerns) 27

+10.1 Responding to low-level concerns 28

+11. Managing allegations against other pupils (child on child abuse) 28

+11.1 Safeguarding concerns or allegations

+11.2 Harmful sexual behaviour

+11.3 Minimising the risk of child on child safeguarding concerns

+11.4 11.5 Possible actions in response to a concern or allegation against a pupil

+11.6 Unsubstantiated, unfounded, false or malicious reports

+11.7 Working with parents and carers

+12. Whistleblowing 33

+13. Supporting pupils with medical conditions 34

+14. Alternative provision 35

+15. Working with other agencies 35

+16. Partnership with parents 35

+17 .
+Professional confidentiality and information sharing 36

+18. Curriculum and staying safe 37

+19. Supervision and support 38

+20. Safe working practice 38

+21. Online safety 39

+21.1 Managing online filtering and monitoring

+21.2 Cyber crime 40

+22. Complaints 40

+23. Safer recruitment, selection, pre-employment vetting and ongoing vigilance 40

+23.1 Childcare Act 2006/Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendments) Regulations 2018 40

+24. Referral to the Disclosure and Barring Service (DBS) 41

+25. Referral to Ofsted / Local Child Protection Agency 41

+26. The use of school premises by other organisations 41

+27. Safety and suitability of premises, environment and equipment 42

+28. Summary 42

+29. Monitoring and review 42